 Shontina weaves disciplines, mediums, and communities to center social justice work with vibrancy and rigor.
 Her work has been particularly impactful in raising awareness around gender/sexuality and juvenile justice policy.

 In her career as a theater artist, Shontina’s work -- spanning six full-length scripts and productions -- has been showcased nationally and internationally, from ACT Theater in Seattle to the World Wide Words Festival in Copenhagen, and has garnered recognition, including the Herb Alpert/MacDowell Fellowship in Theatre and a nomination for an Audelco Award.
 Furthermore, Shontina’s pioneering work as performer and playwright was one of the first to bring the impact of juvenile incarceration to the stage.
 In 2009, her solo show WANTED, a coming-of-age story exploring her adoption and pre-teen experience with the criminal justice system, was commissioned by the Hip Hop Theater Festival and developed in part by the New York Theatre Workshop.
 In 2016, she presented Her Black Body Politic as part of On the Boards’ NW New Works Festival, a movement piece exploring the black female body and the way it takes up literal and poetic space.
-She is currently developing Forging Ahead, an evolution of WANTED on the impact of her childhood experience on her adult life, with the Flying Carpet Theater Company in New York City, to be staged in the spring of 2019.
+She is currently developing Forging Ahead, an evolution of WANTED on the impact of her childhood experience on her adult life, with the Flying Carpet Theater Company in New York City, to be staged in the fall of 2019.